Degagelemming95/ErruptionMC/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-ErruptionMC is a fork of GeyserMC which is a bridge between Minecraft Bedrock and Java Edition.
+EruptionMC is a fork of GeyserMC which is a bridge between Minecraft Bedrock and Java Edition.
 GeyserMC is an open collaboration software by CubeCraft Games.
 This project is a modfiied version of GeyserMC and it is not affiliated with CubeCraft Games nor any of their services.
 This build of Geyser is not supported by GeyserMC, all issues regarding GeyserMC should be made there.
 Special Thanks to GeyserMC for being a base software for us to modify.

 ### Currently supporting Minecraft Bedrock v1.16.100 - v1.16.210 and Minecraft Java v1.16.4 - v1.16.5.